 Information will not be shared with these organisations until the time of an incident where the legal sharing is permitted under the Civil Contingencies Act 2004.
 We share this information without your specific consent as it is reasonable and necessary to do so to fulfil our public task, or it is otherwise in the substantial public interest to do so.

 An Information Sharing Protocol is in place between Falkirk Council and NHS Forth Valley to enable the sharing of information the purpose of pre planning and early identification to the most vulnerable ie individuals who are less able to help themselves.
 This is held in a secure database, which is refreshed regularly with up-to-date information from the Council's Adult Social Work Services and NHS Forth Valley.

 The Council has a duty to protect public funds.
 We may check your information within the Council for verification purposes and/or for the prevention of fraud.
-We may share your information with other organisations where we are required to do so for the purposes of the prevention or detection of crime.
+We may share your information with other organisations, or different council departments, where we are required to do so for the purposes of the prevention or detection of crime.